Laws of the Principality of the Mists

 Should both the Coronets of the Mists, for any reason whatsoever, be unable to complete Their reign, and there being no successors to the Coronet, the Coronet shall pass to the Crown of the West until another Coronet Tournament is scheduled, and successors to the Coronet of the Mists be determined.
 The winners of this Coronet Tournament will be invested immediately.
 If there are successors to the Coronet, They will be invested as the new Coronets of the Mists by the Crown of the West at the Crowns earliest convenience.

 There shall be two Coronet Tournaments and two Coronet Investitures each year.

 Spring Coronet Tournament shall be held in the Spring.
-Spring Investiture shall be held within seven weeksfollowing the tournament or as soon thereafter as possible.
+Spring Investiture shall be held within seven (7) weeks following the tournament or as soon thereafter as possible.

 Fall Coronet Tournament shall be held in the Fall.
-Fall Investiture shall be held within seven weeks following thetournament or as soon thereafter as possible.
+Fall Investiture shall be held within seven (7) weeks following the tournament or as soon thereafter as possible.

 Section 3 – Participation in Coronet Lists

-By entering the Coronet Lists, a fighter declares his or her loyalty to the Coronet, the Principality laws, thepopulace of the Mists, and the Crown of the West.
+By entering the Coronet Lists, a fighter declares their loyalty to the Coronet, the Principality laws, the populace of the Mists, and the Crown of the West.

 Article VIII – BRANCHES